Expensive renewal prices

-If you opt for the dedicated WordPress Hosting plan that offers better performance and specialized support for WordPress blogs, you can pay the same $3.95 per month with a 3-year commitment to $22 per month for the Pro level.
+If you opt for the dedicated Optimized WordPress Hosting plan that offers better performance and specialized support for WordPress blogs, you can pay the same $3.95 per month with a three-year commitment to $12.95 per month for the Pro level.

 WordPress Review – where we discuss the ins and outs of building a website with WordPress

-HostPapa’s prices are good, but to get them you have to commit for the same length as an old-school cell contract.
-If you look around, you can find other hosting companies that require 2 or sometimes even single-year commitments.
+HostPapa’s prices are good, but to get the best price you have to commit for the same length as an old-school cell contract.
+While this isn’t uncommon amongst hosting providers, it’s not a very pleasant user-experience seeing a price tag wherever you look.

 HostPapa offers pretty good packages and value for its price, especially at the lower ends.
 The drawback is that you have to commit to three years to get the best price, though that is not uncommon in the hosting world.

 It doesn’t have the most comprehensive package either.
-With providers like HostGator and BlueHost, you have more choice and more features.
-However, if you want to support one of the only independent hosting companies out there, HostPapa could be worth a shot.
+We would recommend the Business Plan, since it’s the same price as the Standard yet offers more.
+But with providers like HostGator and BlueHost, you have more choice and more features.
+Though if you want to support one of the only independent hosting companies out there, HostPapa could be worth a shot.